 4 . the glamor

 If you discover the glamor of the gilded era more attractive than delicate flowers and antique antiques, then gilding is for you.
-This 17-room boutique hotel is found in two, Victorian townhouses on a tree-lined residential street, just 10 minutes walk from the most Thames Street.
-It combines vibrant colors with modern decorations like graphic fabrics, tables.
+This 17-room boutique hotel is found in two, Victorian townhouses on a tree-lined residential street, just 10 minute walk from the most Thames Street.
+It combines vibrant colors with modern decorations like graphic fabrics and tables.
 Gold-plated subsidiary and mixed artworks give contemporary rococo and art an up-to-date flair.
-The playful atmosphere continues downstairs within the breakfast dining room, within the purple wall, serving baked Portobello mushrooms, honey-fried pineapples, and freshly baked cakes.
+The playful atmosphere continues downstairs in the breakfast dining room, within the purple wall, serving baked Portobello mushrooms, honey-fried pineapples, and freshly baked cakes.
 Fuchsia meter held by a psychedelic butterfly.
 Dress wallpaper.

 With its patterned aesthetics (such as zebra stripes, boho ikat, and mod hexagons) and bold color options, Gilded’s sister property Attwater is not any ordinary New England stay.
-This 12-room bed and breakfast are housed during a central building on a 1910 estate that was once a brewery and offers a contemporary reef with luxurious sea paddles crammed with seafoam; coral, and olives.
+This 12-room bed and breakfast is housed in a central building on a 1910 estate that was once a brewery and offers a contemporary reef with luxurious sea paddles crammed with sea foam; coral, and olives.
 Exit into the courtyard and cafés for homemade lemon and ginger muffins before a day strolling through Newport’s waterfront entertainment or a day massage to unwind within the cozy clinic.
 From the spa hotel